hollyz1jderveld/hollyz1jderveld.github.io/index.md

 *at least in the netherlands, spring has certainly arrived. i enjoy sitting by the water whenever i can, to eat, to talk, to read. there are many beautiful things about spring, but none as beautiful as the sun. this page is yellow in its honour.*

-*as of 1 March, 2026, this website is two years, two months and twenty-seven days old.*
+*as of 12 March, 2026, this website is two years, three months and ten days old.*